 [Read more: 7 Methods For Screening Candidates To Hire Better]

 When we talk about screening, however, we’re usually talking about screening out.
-There’s a significant difference between screening in vs screening out applicants, and shifting from one approach to the other can help improve diversity hiring, lower recruiting costs, and even improve key metrics like time-to-fill.
+There’s a significant difference between screening in vs screening out applicants, and shifting from one approach to the other can help improve diversity hiring, lower recruiting costs, and even improve key metrics like time-to-fill and time to hire.

 Here’s how to understand the difference between screening in vs screening out, and why one option is better than the other.